Sansi/StellarCamSite/README.md

 ![](./images/15.PNG)

-### 9. Motion Settings
+### 9. Motion settings

-1. Setting alerts and video record functions.
+1. Set alerts and video record functions.
-2. Setting the motion sensitivity of the camera.
+2. Set the motion sensitivity of the camera.

 ![](./images/16.PNG)

-Setting the time period for disabled alert and video record functions.
+Set the time period for disabled alert and video record functions.

 ![](./images/17.PNG)

-### 10. Light Settings
+### 10. Light settings

-1. Setting the time period for automatic switching-on, usually set the night as the time period.
+1. Set the time period for automatic switching-on, usually set the night as the time period.
-2. Setting daytime mode.
+2. Set daytime mode.
 The light will switch on when infrared sensors detect motion if daytime mode is on.

 ![](./images/20.PNG)

-3. Setting the coverage range and area of the infrared sensing.
+3. Set the coverage range and area of the infrared sensing.
-4. Setting the light-up duration time of the light.
+4. Set the light-up duration time of the light.

 ![](./images/19.PNG)